Woodstock Performers: Where Are They Now?

 Quill – Disbanded in the spring of 1970.
 Singer/songwriter Jon Cole runs a solar power company.
 His brother Dan Cole became involved in the software industry and is now a private investor and management consultant.
 Drummer Roger North joined the Holy Modal Rounders, then designed drums.
 He plays today with the Freak Mountain Ramblers.
 The whereabouts of Phil Thayer and Norm Rogers are unknown.

 Santana – Carlos Santana remains one of the most successful guitarists and bandleaders in rock.
 In 2016, he released the album Santana IV, featuring Woodstock-era members Gregg Rolie, Michael Shrieve and Michael Carabello.
 Of those musicians, Shrieve has remained very active in progressive rock and jazz and Rolie co-formed the hugely successful band Journey with guitarist Neal Schon, who had joined Santana in 1971.
 The current status of percussionist José Octavio “Chepito” Areas is unknown.
 Woodstock-era bassist David Brown died in 2000.
 Santana and his wife, Cindy, released a full-length album collaboration with the Isley Brothers in 2017.
-Carlos signed with BMG and released the album Blessings and Miracles in late 2021.
+Carlos continues to release new albums and has an oversized book, Carlos Santana: Love, Devotion, Surrender—The Illustrated Story of His Music Journey, arriving in November 2024.

 Swami Satchidananda – The Indian yogi who spoke to the throng at Woodstock died August 19, 2002.